 A consultant should have specialized knowledge, training, and experience

 College admissions is a complex and rapidly changing field.
 Be wary of anyone who says that because they helped their own kids they are now qualified to help others.
-While homeschooling experience is vital, quality consultants will have pursued advanced training in their field and will be involved in ongoing professional development.
+Every student and every family is different.
+Look for a experienced professional consultant with a proven track record working with a wide range of student profiles.
+Expect your consultant to have completed graduate training in college admissions including a practicum.
+Quality consultants are involved in respected organizations and engage in ongoing professional development.

 A consultant should be a homeschool specialist

 High school planning and college admissions are different for homeschoolers in many respects.
-Simply following the same strategies that work for traditionally schooled students may leave your homeschooler at a disadvantage.
-Look for a consultant who really understands how homeschoolers are different and can help your student present their “best self” through their applications.
+Simply following the same strategies that work for traditionally schooled students may leave your student at a disadvantage.
 You want to hire someone who understands as a homeschool parent you will always be the guidance counselor.
 A good consultant doesn’t take this role away from you, but instead helps you with the support you with information and resources.

 A consultant should operate within strict ethical guidelines

 Be wary of anyone who promises admissions or acts like they have a special “in” with a particular college.
-Avoid consultants who imply they will make sure your student gets a scholarship – that’s not within a consultant’s power.
+Avoid consultants who imply they will make sure your student gets a scholarship – that is not within a consultant’s power.
 Ethical consultants do not complete applications or write essays for students.
-They may provide editing help, but are always mindful to make sure the essay belongs to the student and is his or her work product.
-Look for a consultant who is a member of a respected professional organization and has made a commitment to operate within their ethical guidelines.
+Ethical consultants do not participate in affiliate marketing.
+Look for a consultant who is a member of one of the Higher Education Consultants of America or Independent Educational Consultants Association.
+These are the two most respected organizations for educational consultants and they require members to adhere to strict ethical guidelines.